 The year is 2001 and the Nasdaq, down 50%, just celebrated its one year anniversary of hitting its peak.
-I'm finishing up the second year of my analyst program, paranoid that I won't be getting the invite back for my third year.
+I'm finishing up the second year of my analyst program at GS, paranoid that I won't be getting a offer back for my third year.

-I always knew my chances for getting a third-year analyst role were slim-to-none since only superstars get to continue.
-But I kept the faith, much like cryptocurrency investors have erroneously kept the faith all year.
-I was truly a subpar performer who didn't belong at the best investment bank in the world at the time.
+I always knew my chances for getting a third-year analyst role were slim since only strong performers get to continue.
+Unfortunately, I was an odd duck who didn't belong at one of the best investment banks in the world at the time.

 There was a reason why I had to go through 7 rounds and 55 interviews to get my job.
 No desk wanted me.
-I was an outsider who was forced into their vaunted club by an African-American recruiter named Kim Purkiss who never gave up on me.
-I owe her so much.
+I was an outsider who was forced into their vaunted club by a recruiter named Kim Purkiss.
+She plucked me out of a career fair and I owe her so much.

 “Hi Jim!
 It's Sam.
 Nice to hear from you.
 It's late there.
 Hope all is well.
 Let me see if Tom is available.
 One sec.”
-I blurted out like a middle school boy trying to talk to a girl for the first time.
+I blurted out, nervous like a middle school boy trying to talk to a girl.